Skip to content

 “Those satellites will not just be serving a country, including the rural areas or the underpopulated areas, but they will effectively be covering anywhere in the world,” says Josep Jornet, a Northeastern professor of electrical and computer engineering and the principal investigator on the project.

 Others working on the project include electrical and computer engineering professors Tommaso Melodia and Ken Duffy, as well as Andrew Gouldstone, a professor of mechanical and industrial engineering.
-They are also working in collaboration with Moorehead State University on the project.
+They are also working in collaboration with Morehead State University on the project.

 For more than a decade, Jornet has been studying terahertz bands (THz), a form of wireless frequency technology that has promising applications for the internet, given the bands’ ability to enable ultra high data speeds.
 They are seen as evolutionary in enabling carriers to move from 5G networks to 6G networks in the years to come.